anchorwrite/logosophe/SUBSCRIBER_EMAIL_SYSTEM_README.md

 ### Unsubscribe Token Security
 - **Unique Tokens**: Each unsubscribe link has a unique, secure token
-- **Type-Specific**: Tokens can unsubscribe from specific email types
+- **Type-Specific**: Tokens can unsubscribe from specific email types or handles
 - **Expiration**: Configurable token expiration
 - **Audit Logging**: Track all unsubscribe actions